129s/GenesisEngine/docs/guides/sandbox-cli.md

 ## Roadmap

 Planned upgrades include richer inspection commands (agent detail cards, watch lists), runtime breakpoints, and integration with a GUI front-end that consumes the same runtime API.

+See also: `../roadmap/README.md` for the latest unified roadmap and milestones.